 For the generation of power, we count on solar energy: Since July 2019, we are using a 39-kWp solar system installed on top of the institute's roof.

 At IPH, our aim is to implement as many aspects of the so-called "Green IT" as possible like the sustainable use of our information and communication equipment over the whole life cycle.
 For example, our monitors switch off automatically when they are not used anymore, and we reduce the number of unnecessary printouts by converting documents like holiday applications or travel authorization requests into digital form.
-Our aim is to go more or less paperless by 2020.
+Our aim is to work almost completely paperless.